Coronavirus Recession 2020 vs Global Financial Crisis 2008

 It is likely that many more businesses will close, and unemployment figures will rise which will lead to lower GDP, higher default rates and increased tightening of lending.

-Or perhaps, things bounce back up as quickly as they have come down?
+Or perhaps, things will bounce back up just as quickly as they have come down like they did in 2008?

 Interesting times are ahead of us, and in such times come equally interesting opportunities.